svt/bridge/docs/plugins/README.md

 *See [https://docs.npmjs.com/cli/v8/configuring-npm/package-json#main](https://docs.npmjs.com/cli/v8/configuring-npm/package-json#main)*
 The package's main file which will be run in the main process.
 If not specified Bridge won't run any script on plugin initialization.

+#### disabled
+**Optional**
+A boolean indicating whether this plugin is disabled or not, this is useful for toggling plugins during development

 #### engines
 **Required**
 *See [https://docs.npmjs.com/cli/v8/configuring-npm/package-json#engines](https://docs.npmjs.com/cli/v8/configuring-npm/package-json#engines)*